Van Zandt County Vehicle Impound Guide

 - Their valid driver's license.

-- A signed authorization from you (a simple letter stating you authorize them to retrieve the vehicle).
+- A signed authorization letter from you (a simple, handwritten letter stating that you authorize them to retrieve the vehicle on your behalf).

-- The vehicle title or registration (to prove ownership or your right to authorize someone else).
+- The vehicle title or registration (to prove ownership or your right to authorize someone else to pick up the vehicle).

-Understanding the costs involved is crucial, as they can accumulate quickly.
+It's crucial to understand the costs involved in retrieving your vehicle, as they can add up quickly.

 Timeline